-The most poetic definition of copywriting I’ve come across, was written by one of the my favorite advertising copywriters in our time: Bruce Bendinger, who in his remarkable book “The Copy Workshop Workbook” writes…
+The most poetic definition of copywriting I’ve come across, was written by Bruce Bendinger – one of my favorite ad copywriters of our time.
+In his book “The Copy Workshop Workbook”, Bruce shares this remarkable gem…

-What an exquisite way to define our craft, don’t you agree?
+What an exquisite way to define our craft!

-What I like most about it is that Bruce took extra care to single out the most important aspect of copywriting: salemanship.
-Unfortunately, too many copywriters just don’t understand what he is referring to when he talks about salesmanship… so for the sake of clarity, let me try to come up with a more technical and complete, albeit less poetic definition:
+What I like most about it, is that Bruce took extra care to single out the most important aspect of copywriting: salesmanship.
+Unfortunately, too many copywriters just don’t understand what he is referring to with that term… So for the sake of clarity, let me try to come up with a more technical and complete, albeit less poetic definition.

-Copywriting is the art and science of writing words to promote a product, a business, a person or an idea; and carefully selecting, editing, weaving and constructing those words in a way that they’ll persuade the reader into taking a specific and measurable action.
+Copywriting is the art and science of writing to promote a product, a business, a person or an idea.
+And carefully selecting, editing, weaving and constructing those words in a way that they’ll persuade the reader into taking a specific and measurable action.